mrk-its/can2mqtt/README.md

 Simple CAN protocol is defined, describing how to embed information about entity configuration / state change in the CAN frame.

 Take a look on example [ESPHome configuration](https://github.com/mrk-its/can2mqtt/tree/main/esphome/config).
-It defines three entities: `sensor`, `binary_sensor` and `switch`.
+It defines example entities: `sensor`, `binary_sensor`, `switch` and `cover`.
 These entitie are marked as `internal`, so they are not exposed to Home Assistant over WIFI.
 Following `on-boot` lambda code makes these entities available over CAN:
 ```
   on_boot:
     priority: 500